Prox-C/Prox-C/README.md

 Aside from the courses offered in our curriculum, I also:

-- Immerse in self-learning and skill enhancement through active participation in acclaimed coding bootcamps and platforms such as <a href="https://www.codecademy.com/learn">Codeacademy</a>, <a href="https://www.codewars.com/">Codewars</a>, and <a href="https://www.sololearn.com/">SoloLearn</a>.
+- Immerse in self-learning and skill enhancement through active participation in acclaimed platforms such as <a href="https://www.codecademy.com/learn">Codeacademy</a>, <a href="https://www.codewars.com/">Th</a>, and <a href="https://www.sololearn.com/">SoloLearn</a>.

 - Actively engage in dev forums, including esteemed communities like <a href="https://leetcode.com/">Leetcode</a> and <a href="https://stackoverflow.com/">Stack Overflow</a> where I gain exposure to diverse perspectives and learn from experienced professionals.